asaf-b/mansur-docs/docs/faq/FAQ.md

 > 12. [Module-Preset Editor](../../userGuides/Module-Preset-Editor/)
 > 12. Dynamic UI Creation Tool
 > 13. [Enterprise-Level license Management system](../../userGuides/License-Management/)
-> * Overall, Mansur-Rig is the single high end One-Stop-Shop for all of your rigging needs.
-A production ready proven product, suitable for both offline productions and Game-Engines.

 <a href="#top">↑ Back to top ↑</a>
 <br>